SmartNMS/nextcloud-android/README.md

 ```

 ## Update from forked repo
-Each time if you want to update from forked repo, under local master branch:
+Each time if you want to update from forked repo, on local master branch:
 ```
 git fetch nextcloud
+git checkout master
 git rebase nextcloud/master
 ```
+First fetch all the branches of that remote into remote-tracking branches.
+The goal of the checkout is to make sure you are on local master branch.
 The goal of the rebase is to have a cleaner history if you have local changes or commits on the repo.

 ## Merge from be forked repo